mpruna/Wifi_analysis_using_Elk_Stack/README.md

 /bin/systemctl start kibana.service
 ```

-Let's check if we can access Kibana UI by accessing our localhot:5601 in the web brawser.
+Let's check if we can access `Kibana` UI by accessing our 127.0.0.1:5601 in the web browser.

 ![Img](https://github.com/mpruna/Wifi_analysis_using_Elk_Stack/blob/master/images/Kibana_UI.png)